Muhammednihalmp/Google-chrome-zero-day/README.md

 # Google Chrome Zero-Day — Web Security Track

 **Learn, practice, and defend — ethically.**
-This repository contains course materials and labs for the *Web Security* module (Offenso Hackers Academy).
+This repository contains course materials and labs for the *Web Security* module .
 Use only in controlled, legal environments (VMs, lab networks) and follow the Responsible Disclosure & Code of Conduct below.

 ---